Harold Young (filmmaker)

 Harold Young (November 13, 1897 – March 3, 1972) was an American film director, editor, and occasional actor.

 Career

 Young was born in 1897 in Portland, Oregon, where he was raised and attended high school.

-After graduating from Columbia University, Young began his career as a film editor from 1923-1934, working first on a series of George O'Hara short subjects under the director Malcolm St. Clair.
+After graduating from Columbia University, Young began his career as a film editor from 1923 to 1934, working first on a series of George O'Hara short subjects under the director Malcolm St. Clair.

 Young's best-known early directorial assignment is probably The Scarlet Pimpernel (1934), starring Leslie Howard and Merle Oberon, one example of his occasional work in Britain.

 He died on March 3, 1972, in Beverly Hills, California.